kimchi-project/ginger/docs/API.md

         * DNS *(optional)*: List of DNS ipv4 addresses
         * PEERDNS  *(optional)*: 'yes' to modify /etc/resolv.conf
         * PEERROUTES *(optional)*: 'yes' use PEERROUTES
+        * ROUTES *(optional)*: Assign routes to interface
+                * ADDRESS: ipv4 address of the interface
+                * NETMASK: netmask of the ipv4 address
+                * GATEWAY: Gateway assigned to the ipv4 address
+		* METRIC *(optional)*: Cost values used by the router

     * IPV6_INFO *(optional)*: Dictionary containing the ipv6 information of
     interface to be updated